MH-Rakib/BITS-SMS/README.md

 ### `Step: 1`

 Create database named `student` on your mysql server.
-Run the Server as a java spring boot project.
+Run the Backend(java) as a java spring boot project from your IDE ( STS recommended ).
 The server will open on port 8080 on your local machine.

 ### `Step: 2`
 Run the Client as a React project on your local server.\
+Run `npm install` on the project directory.
+It will install all the necessary packages for the frontend part.\
 Run `npm start` on your terminal.
-It will automaticly open on port 3000 on your browser.
+It will automaticly open the frontend on port 3000 on your browser.

 ### `Step: 3`
 You will find an interface where you will be able to add, update, read and delete students.